AF-1/lms-alternativeplaycount/README.md

 * Automatically undo a track's last (accidental) skip count increment if the track is played within a certain time span afterwards (see plugin settings).

-* Option to ignore, i.e. not count skips requested by the [Custom Skip](https://github.com/AF-1/#-custom-skip) plugin
+* Option to ignore, i.e. not count skips triggered by the [Custom Skip](https://github.com/AF-1/#-custom-skip) plugin

 * **Reset** *play count*, *skip count* or *dynamic played/skipped value* (DPSV) for single tracks, for a selected artist, album, genre, year, decade or playlist (context menu) or for **all** tracks (see [FAQ](#faq)).<br>